About the reforms

 Use the online tool to find out if you might be regulated

-The new laws will see changes to obligations for industries already regulated by AUSTRAC.
+The new laws will see changes to obligations for current reporting entities.

 This includes: